 Another key factor to consider when thinking about taking a distance learning course is the way you like to learn.
-For many potential students, online colleges represent the one and only path to a formal higher education, but other distance learning students are simply looking for a structure that will require them to focus on something they’re interested in.
-In many cases, they’ve tried to study the topic on their own, but don’t know about all the available resources, or just can’t structure the time to give the field of study the focus it is due.
+For many potential students, online colleges represent the one and only path to a formal higher education, but other distance learning students are simply looking for a structure that will require them to focus on something they are interested in.
+In many cases, they tried to study the topic on their own, but don’t know about all the available resources, or just can’t structure the time to give the field of study the focus it is due.
 If that’s the case, the structure of a distance learning class may be for you.
-Whether you’re taking a distance learning class for pleasure, a credential, or both, it’s important to understand what you’re committing to when signing up for the course.
+Whether you are taking a distance learning class for pleasure, a credential, or both, it’s important to understand what you are committing to when signing up for the course.

 Because the web-mediated nature of online colleges allows for instruction and interaction that is both synchronous (live online lectures, live chats, etc.) and asynchronous (lecture podcasts, bulletin boards, email exchanges), students have a better opportunity to balance personal or professional demands with academic responsibilities.
 Consequently, online college is an attractive option for many students who must also work for a living.
-According to EdTech Magazine, twenty-seven percent of distance learners in 2012 also maintained full-time employment.
+According to EdTech Magazine, 27% of distance learners in 2012 also maintained full-time employment.1

 This not only implies the benefit of improved control over schedule management, but also suggests that in the broader scheme, online colleges are making higher education more readily available to those for whom economic limitations might otherwise preclude enrollment.
 The proliferation of online colleges means many aspiring students no longer face a choice between working and learning.
 For many working Americans who wish to learn new skills, enhance their professional stature, or simply improve their body of knowledge, online education presents a chance to do so without sacrificing either income or career trajectory.